 Information on plastic marine litter in surface waters is gathered through several methods.
-For the largest size fractions, visual observations from ships and even low flying helicopter flights is available while the smaller fractions are studied through the use of surface samplers and water pumps(i.e. OSPAR Commission, 2015; van Franeker and Law, 2015).
+For the largest size fractions, visual observations from ships and even low flying helicopter flights is available while the smaller fractions are studied through the use of surface samplers, water pumps and ingestion by biota (i.e. OSPAR Commission, 2015; van Franeker and Law, 2015).
 As for beached plastic, information from several pioneering surveys carried out during the 1970’s and 1980’s in the Bering Sea, Gulf of Alaska and Subarctic North Pacific (Shaw, 1977; Day and Shaw, 1987; Day et al., 1990) revealed that the concentration of plastic in neuston surface waters samples (collected using slightly different net devices with mesh sizes 0.333 mm to 0.5 mm and therefore sampling mostly microplastics (<5 mm) and mesoplastics) decrease from the Subarctic North Pacific towards to the Gulf of Alaska and the Bering Sea (Table 2.2).
 Concentrations in the Bering Sea seem to have increased from mid 1970’s from tens of particles to thousands of particles per square kilometre.
 Still concentrations in the Bering Sea in 2006 (0.017±0.010 - 0.072±0.041 n/m3 Doyle et al. (2011)) were one order of magnitude lower than concentrations on the Atlantic Arctic in 2014 (0.34±0.31 n/m3, (Lusher et al., 2016).
-Cozar et al. (2017) recorded surface concentration of plastics in parts of the Norwegian and Barents Sea to have median value of 0.063 n/m2 which are in the same order of magnitude as the average concentrations recorded by Lusher et al., (2015) (0.028 n/m2).
+Cozar et al. (2017) recorded surface concentration of plastics in parts of the Norwegian and Barents Sea to have median value of 0.063 n/m2 in 2013 which are in the same order of magnitude as the average concentrations recorded by Lusher et al., (2015) (0.028 n/m2) in the same region a year later.
 These concentrations are similar to median concentrations for subtropical accumulation zones associated with the subtropical oceanic gyres (0.044 n/m2) and one order of magnitude above the media for non-accumulation open waters (0.0019 n/m2) (Cózar et al., 2017).
-Therefore, plastic abundance in certain areas of the Atlantic Arctic is comparable to the abundance in the subtropical oceanic gyres although maximum values for subtropical oceanic gyres (1.3 n/m2) are one order of magnitude above maximum values in the Barents Sea (0.32 n/m2).(Provencher et al., 2017)Scattered information from subsurface water samples (Lusher et al., 2015; Sundet et al., 2017) could not provide any insight on the vertical distribution of microplastics near the surface.
+Therefore, plastic abundance in certain areas of the Atlantic Arctic is comparable to the abundance in the subtropical oceanic gyres although maximum values for subtropical oceanic gyres (1.3 n/m2) are one order of magnitude above maximum values in the Barents Sea (0.32 n/m2).

+Studies of ingestion of surface plastic particles by Northern fulmars show that levels of floating litter in the Atlantic Arctic and in the Gulf of Alaska are significantly lower than those in the North Sea and the Eastern North Pacific (Provencher et al., 2017).
+The percentage of birds with more than 0.1g of plastic in their stomachs decreases with latitiude (North Sea 62%, Iceland 28% and Svalbard 23%; Eastern North Pacific 54% and Alaska 25%) indicating a northwards decrease in plastic pollution in surface waters.

+Scattered information from subsurface water samples (Lusher et al., 2015; Sundet et al., 2017) could not provide any insight on the vertical distribution of microplastics near the surface.
 Studies incorporating the use of multinets (Kooi et al., 2016) are required for that purpose.